daidodo/format-imports-vscode/README.md

 - Auto delete unused names and handle `React` with JSX properly.
 - Group by customizable rules.
 - Preserve leading and trailing comments with imports.
-- Handle script imports properly.
+- Ignore files or import declarations.
 - Support config both in `package.json` and `import-sorter.json`.

 ## Extension Settings